textpattern/textpattern.github.io/tags/images.md

 : **Default:** unset.

 `sort="sort value(s)"`
 : How to sort the resulting image list.
-Specify an image attribute from the ones below and add either `asc` or `desc` to sort in ascending or descending order, respectively.
+Specify a value from the ones below, followed by a space and then add either `asc` or `desc` to sort in ascending or descending order, respectively.
 : **Values:** \\
 `alt`. \\
 `author`. \\